 Inpatient family and caregiver presence policy

-Inpatient clients can identify up to two family caregivers to be a part of their on-site care, plus one substitute and one overnight caregiver.
+Inpatient clients can identify up to two family caregivers to be a part of their on-site care, plus one substitute.
+Only one family caregiver can stay overnight.

 Family visitor policy

 We are offering indoor visits with restrictions in place.
-Visits will take place in designated spaces inside the hospital with a maximum of six (6) people including the client; all participants must maintain the 2 meters (6 feet) requirements for physical distancing.
+Visits will take place in designated spaces inside the hospital with a maximum of six (6) people including the client;all participants must maintain the 2 meters (6 feet) requirements for physical distancing.
+In alignment with public health’s direction not to visit anyone outside of your own home, everyone participating in a visit must be from the same household.
+Those not able to wear masks for the duration of the visit should refrain from taking part in the visit.
+This is to protect everyone from asymptomatic exposure to COVID-19.
+No eating or drinking during the visit as this would require the mask to be removed.

 What do I need to know about booking a visit?